 “On 17 November, I was driving to pick up my sister when I saw a big bulldozer, and I thought to myself that a demolition will probably take place in one of our neighboring communities”, recalled Radad Dagharme, from Al Farisyia herding community, in the northern Jordan Valley.
 “It didn’t occur to me that we would be targeted again.
 When I arrived home, the soldiers were already dismantling and confiscating our tent.
 They didn’t even allow my wife, who was nine months’ pregnant, to collect her things or even put on shoes... ” The tent had replaced the family’s previous home, which was demolished a month earlier, after the Israeli authorities issued a warning notice ordering the removal of the structure within 96 hours.
 No such prior warning was given before the seizure of the tent, which the family received as humanitarian assistance following the demolition.

-The Israeli authorities’ demolitions and seizures/confiscations of Palestinian-owned properties across the West Bank have been on the rise in 2020: the cumulative number of structures targeted, as of end November (776), exceeded the figures recorded in any complete year since OCHA began systematically documenting this practice in 2009, with the exception of 2016.
-As a result, 946 Palestinians, including 488 children, have been displaced so far this year.
+The Israeli authorities’ demolitions and seizures/confiscations of Palestinian-owned properties across the West Bank was on the rise in 2020: the cumulative number of structures targeted (848), exceeded the figures recorded in any complete year since OCHA began systematically documenting this practice in 2009, with the exception of 2016.
+As a result, 996 Palestinians, including 518 children, were displaced in 2020.
 All but seven of the 2020 demolitions/seizures were in Area C or in East Jerusalem, and were carried out on the grounds of a lack of Israeli-issued building permits.

 Such permits, however, are nearly impossible for Palestinians to obtain.
 Palestinians are allowed to build in less than one per cent of Area C and in only about 15 per cent of East Jerusalem, which have planning schemes approved by the Israeli authorities.
 Between 2015 and 2019, fewer than four per cent of Palestinian applications for building permits in Area C were approved, according to information provided by the Israeli Civil Administration (ICA).